omegat-org/swing-extra-locales/README.md

 ## How to use

+### Basic application which does not handle LookAndFeel

 Call `org.omegat.swing.extra.ExtraLocales.initialize()` once before starting GUI parts.
 It automatically detects a system locale from "user.language" system properties.
 When the locale is supported by the library, the library load translations into Java runtime through `javax.swing.UIManager`.

+`ExtraLocales.initialize()` register the library own LookAndFeel that wrap the application LaF that overrides standard GUI dialogs messages.

+### Advanced application that tweak LookAndFeel

+Use `org.omegat.swing.extra.ExtraLocales.setDefaults(UIDefaults uiDefauls, String lafId)` function.
+It returns `UIDefaults` object with localized strings overrides.

 ## How to contribute translations